 Microsoft tends to take your Voice Clip in order to improve its Voice Assistant.
 This is not shady as Microsoft clearly mentions that it is doing this.
 However, if you don’t use Microsoft’s Voice Assistant Cortana or just don’t want to give your Voice Clip, disable this option.

-To do that, launch Settings and click Privacy > Speech > Stop contributing my voice clip.
+To disable this feature in Windows 10, launch Settings and click Privacy > Speech > Stop contributing my voice clip.

 Hopefully, we have helped you to stop Microsoft from tracking you.